matrix-io/iot-fuse-2020-workshop/Workshop.md

 # 1. Enabling The MATRIX Addon

 The image provided for this workshop contains the Mozilla IoT gateway preinstalled with our MATRIX addon.
-Once logged into your Gateway, go to **settings** -> **Add-ons** and then click **Enable** on the MATRIX addon.
+Once logged into your Gateway, go to **Settings** -> **Add-ons** and then click **Enable** on the MATRIX addon.

 ![](./images/matrix_addon.png)